tomlqc/about-quantum/source/stories/complements/supercond.rst

   `IQM <https://meetiqm.com>`_ (de)

-"Anharmonic oscillators (AHOs) constructed from superconducting circuit element".
+**"Anharmonic oscillators (AHOs) constructed from superconducting circuit element".**
+While in the other physical implementations of quantum computer "the quantum information is encoded in natural microscopic quantum systems, superconducting qubits are macroscopic in size and lithographically defined" :cite:`Krantz_2019`.

+- | early (seminal?) papers by Vion et al. :cite:`Vion_2002` and Koch et al. :cite:`Koch_2007`

+- | **review paper:** engineer's guide :cite:`Krantz_2019`, state of play :cite:`Kjaergaard_2020`

-    - :draft:`Details about qubit control in` :cite:`Krantz_2019`
+- | :draft:`Details about qubit control in` :cite:`Krantz_2019`

   - D. Single-qubit gates, Fig. 12:
     microwave drive coaxial line
   - E. The iSWAP two-qubit gate in [flux] tunable qubits: local magnetic field to tune the transition frequencies of each of coupled qubits
   - G. Two-qubit gates using only microwaves: with fixed-frequency qubits, less sensitive to flux noise

-- review paper: engineer's guide :cite:`Krantz_2019`, state of play :cite:`Kjaergaard_2020`
-- about building logical qubits: :cite:`Gambetta_2017`

-- coupling resonators (CR) for implementing two-qubit gates, see also :math:`U_{ENT}` (entangle) in :cite:`Kandala_2017`
+- | coupling resonators (CR) for implementing two-qubit gates, see also :math:`U_{ENT}` (entangle) in :cite:`Kandala_2017`

 - insights about the pulse model in IBM's hardware :cite:`Asfaw_2019`:

+  - "Finding Resonance"
-  "Finding Resonance", "Rabi Oscillations: Hello Quantum at the Pulse level", "Quantifying the Environment: Computing T1 and T2"
+  - "Rabi Oscillations: Hello Quantum at the Pulse level"
+  - "Quantifying the Environment: Computing T1 and T2"

+- | about building logical qubits: :cite:`Gambetta_2017`

 .. ---------------------------------------------------------------------------